oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 ## A.3 Example 3: Query Consumer Actuator Profiles

-This example illustrates the packages of OpenC2 requests in MQTT PUBLISH control packets.
-The scenario is a request containing an OpenC2 `query` action sent over MQTT to retrieve the list of actuator profiles supported by a set of consumers.
-This example includes three consumers that implement several different actuator profiles, as follows:
+This example illustrates the packaging of OpenC2 requests in MQTT PUBLISH control packets.
+The scenario is a request containing an OpenC2 `query` action sent over MQTT to retrieve the list of actuator profiles supported by a set of Consumers.
+This example includes three Consumers that implement several different actuator profiles, as follows:

 * Consumer #1 implements the stateless packet filtering AP